There are dozens of junior tournaments played across Australia each year, which are categorised as follows:

 The Junior Development Series is a group of tournaments managed by each state tennis association for beginner to intermediate players.
 Australian Ranking Points are not on offer at these events.

-The Junior Tour (JT) is an umbrella tour that offers Australian Ranking Points and a clear competitive pathway for aspiring players.
+The Junior Tournaments (JT) is an umbrella tour that offers Australian Ranking Points and a clear competitive pathway for aspiring players.

 The ITF Junior Circuit consists of more than 300 tournaments in over 100 countries tournaments.
 These tournaments for players aged between 13 and 18 give young players world-class competition and the chance to earn ITF Junior World Ranking points.